 It is widely acknowledged that both personal and professional factors contribute to the conduct of psychotherapy and the provision of other clinical services.
 Students training to become clinical psychologists are therefore encouraged to develop insight into personal factors that may affect their performance as clinicians.
 In courses and throughout clinical training, particularly in clinical supervision, instructors and supervisors engage students in activities and processes that are intended to facilitate greater self-reflection and self-awareness.
-This statement advises students and potential applicants (in accordance with the American Psychological Association 2002 ethics code 7.04 [Student Disclosure of Personal Information]) in courses and clinical training in University clinics, external practicum rotations, and internship, students may be required or invited to disclose personal information which is deemed relevant to their performance in course work and in trainingrelated activities as well as to their professional development.
-For example, in a psychotherapy course or in supervision, students may be asked to discuss personal issues or to disclose personal information to facilitate the students' learning of a psychological concept and/or to enhance understanding of the role of a clinician's personal factors in the therapeutic process.
-In the clinical setting, such inquiries may not only encourage professional growth in the student, but may also be required to assure professional standards of practice and client welfare.
-If students or applicants have any questions regarding this policy, please contact the director of the PsyD program.
+This statement advises students and potential applicants (in accordance with the American Psychological Association 2002 ethics code 7.04 [Student Disclosure of Personal Information]) in courses and clinical training in University clinics, external practicum rotations, and internship, students may be required or invited to disclose personal information which is deemed relevant to their performance in course work and training-related activities as well as to their professional development.
+In the clinical setting, such inquiries not only encourage professional growth in the student, but may be required to assure professional standards of practice and client welfare.
+Please contact the director of the PsyD program for further information.